 '''

-operator A symbol denoting an SQL operator.result The Lisp symbol used by CLSQL to represent the specified operator.
+operator A symbol denoting an SQL operator.

 '''

 Returns the Lisp symbol corresponding to the SQL operator represented by the symbol operator.
 If operator does not represent a supported SQL operator or is not a symbol, nil is returned.

 '''

 (sql-operator 'like)

 => SQL-LIKE

 '''